sudhanshus-hash/THPdb/README.md

 **THPdb: Database of FDA-approved peptide and protein therapeutics.** *PLOS ONE*, 12(7): e0181748.
 [https://doi.org/10.1371/journal.pone.0181748](https://doi.org/10.1371/journal.pone.0181748)

+This dataset can also be found on Zenodo at https://doi.org/10.5281/zenodo.20072945

 ## About the Database

 THPdb was developed to provide the first single, freely available platform dedicated entirely to US-FDA approved protein and peptide therapeutics.
 It addresses the need for integrated data that was previously scattered across literature and disparate repositories.